The-Grand-Combination/The-Grand-Combo/README.md

 <br>
 <br>

-Our Direct Immigration submod adds two new buildings and inventions to enable them if you wish to use them.
-These buildings, along with decisions enabled through Options decisions, can be used to move pops around where you want them.
+Our Direct Immigration submod adds two new buildings working as province selection buttons.
+These buttons, along with decisions enabled through Options decisions, can be used to move pops around where you want them.

-With it, it's possible to influence migration with ease to adjust the country's population in whatever way the player sees fit.
+With it, it's possible to influence migration with ease to adjust the country's population in whatever way the player sees fit, making it possible to deeply shape the country's demography.

 <br clear="right"/>